SammyFang/Multimodal-Emotion-Analysis/README.md

 * Contact: 950154@gmail.com /Sammy Fang

 ### 📜 License
-This project is for internal research and development.
+This project is for research usage only.
 Unauthorized distribution is prohibited.